CleverNamesTaken/PivotLab/Conops.md

 This requires root access on the client and the server, and the ability to create iptables rules on the server

-[This script](https://raw.githubusercontent.com/trustedsec/tap/refs/heads/master/scripts/ssh-tunnel.sh) used to work, but we are going to do it manually
+[This script] from TrustedSec (https://raw.githubusercontent.com/trustedsec/tap/refs/heads/master/scripts/ssh-tunnel.sh) used to work, but we are going to do it manually because it is a little broken for modern Linux systems.

 #### Prepare server